ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/tags/retrieve.rst

 .. include:: ../_includes/group_types.rst

-For example, we could use the following query to find all Incidents associated with the ``Nation State`` tag:
+For example, the following query will return all Incidents associated with the ``Nation State`` Tag:

 .. code::

     GET /v2/tags/Nation%20State/groups/incidents

-We can also drill down even further by adding the ID of an associated Group to the end of the query such as:
+To retrieve a specific Incident associated with the ``Nation State`` Tag, include the ID of that Incident in the request URL:

 .. code::

     GET /v2/tags/Nation%20State/groups/incidents/54321

-Where ``54321`` is the ID of an Incident associated with the ``Nation State`` tag.

 Indicator to Tag Associations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^